andrewchoi5/Moment.js-Wow.js/README.md

 Götze with Borussia Dortmund in 2013
 He played in the 2011 German Super Cup' losing to Schalke 04.[12]
-In January 2012, Götze was diagnosed with a hip injury; cartilage in Götze's hip had inflamed under stress.[13]
+In January 2012, Götze was diagnosed with a hip injury; cartilage in Götze's hip had inflamed under stress.

 On 27 March 2012, Götze signed a new contract with Borussia Dortmund, keeping him at Dortmund until 2016.
 His contract, however, contained a release clause from the club, triggered by a fixed transfer fee of at least €37 million.[14]
 Götze spoke about his contract extension, saying, "Everyone knows how comfortable I feel in Dortmund.
 The club are far from finished with their recent resurgence.
 And I want to be part of this development."[15]